 (Let’s permanently delete this sample comment!)

-(WordPress Comments section)
+(WordPress Comments area)

 You can permanently delete the comment by hovering over the item and clicking on the ‘ Delete Permanently’ link …

 (WordPress Comments area – Delete Permanently)